MSOE-CPE2600/multiprocessing-turney-dederta/README.md

 ### Files
 `jpegrw.c` Handles reading and writing JPEG files `mandel.c` Generates a single image at a given position, zoom, and resolution.
 `mandelMovie.c` Creates multiple image frames by repeatedly running mandel with different zoom levels.
-It uses multiprocessing to render several frames in parallel.
+It uses multiprocessing to render several frames in parallel and multithreading within each mandel process.

 ## Compilation
 to compile everything run `make`